 if [ "x$VAL" = "x1" ]; then

 systemctl stop nkv-dirsvc

 systemctl stop nkv-bhsvc

 Auto-load of script is done with the line ‘/opt/nakivo/button.sh &’ in /etc/rc.local just before ‘exit 0’.
 SSH service is stopped and disabled with commands:

 $ sudo systemctl stop ssh

 SSH service can be re-enabled at any moment if needed by creating an empty file ssh on boot (first) partition of microSD card before powering up the board.

 Instead of a conclusion

-For the project we decided to go with full NAKIVO Backup & Replicaion installation on the Raspberry Pi, that is fully functional WebUI, management stuff and Transporter (component responsible for backup repository handling and data manipulations).
-If it wasn’t 480 Mbit/s general board bandwidth limit, we would probably install Transporter only deployment to squeeze maximum performance from the system for data manipulation tasks while having WebUI and other stuff* running in a virtual appliance or the likes of one (NAKIVO Backup & Replicaion allows such deployment options).
+For the project we decided to go with full NAKIVO Backup & Replication installation on the Raspberry Pi, that is fully functional WebUI, management stuff and Transporter (component responsible for backup repository handling and data manipulations).
+If it wasn’t 480 Mbit/s general board bandwidth limit, we would probably install Transporter only deployment to squeeze maximum performance from the system for data manipulation tasks while having WebUI and other stuff running in a virtual appliance or the likes of one (NAKIVO Backup & Replication allows such deployment options).
 The same bandwidth limitation removes most storage options from the table, so if you choose to go with some hardware, pay attention to its design considerations and limitations.

 Overall, we have managed to build backup appliance within the reasonable budget of $150 with 128 GB USB thumb drive storage for compactness.
 Though, at the price of such a USB thumb drive, you can get USB HDD with 1+ TB capacity, so we encourage you to weigh out your design and options before implementation.